 - 1. In Ambari, select Services > Hive > Configs > Settings. - 2.
 In Interactive Query, set Enable Interactive Query to Yes:

-3. In Select HiveServer Interactive Host, select the server to host HiveServer Interactive.
+3. In Select HiveServer Interactive Host, accept the default server to host HiveServer Interactive, or from the drop-down, select a different host.